JMBeresford/volcBotMaster/README.md

 3. Keep track of all user data for use in the following - ~75% completion

-4. Permissions system - ~50% completion
+4. Permissions system - ~75% completion

-5. Provide visualizations of user data/server statistics - ~5% completion
+5. Provide visualizations of user data/server statistics - ~90% completion

 6. Server moderation functionality - ~idk% completion

 ## Secondary Objectives:

-1. Maybe some fun stuff ( think !penis cog from [Twentysix26's bot](https://github.com/Twentysix26/26-Cogs) )
+1. Maybe some fun stuff

-   - !penis command
+   - !dice command

-   - !quote(s) - this one will happen
+   - !quote(s)

 2. Game??!